-- Use a fork to scramble the eggs.
+- Use a fork to break the yolks and scramble the eggs.

-- Continue to mix, gradually incorporating the flour into the eggs.
+- Continue to mix the eggs, gradually incorporating the flour from the walls into the eggs.

 - When the flour is mostly absorbed, knead the dough for about 10 minutes, adding extra flour as needed to keep it from sticking.

-- Steam, boil, or roast your cubed squash until it is fork tender.
+- Boil the cubed squash until it is fork tender, about 12 - 15 minutes.